reteo/Survival-Industry/README.md

 # Survival-Industry-Configuration

 Here are the configuration files that were changed for the "Survival Industry Modpack Recipe."
-This is meant to go into the "config" folder in the modpack.
+This is meant to go in the main folder of Minecraft.

 I placed it here so further changes could be tracked and discussed by others who want a hand in the modpack's design.